Brian Dooreck MD

 Upper gastrointestinal series.
 This diagnostic method involves swallowing a liquid that will coat your digestive tract and appear white on X-ray scans.
 A series of X-rays are then taken, and the presence of an ulcer should be visible.

 Treatment for peptic ulcers varies depending on the cause.
 If H. pylori bacteria are present, eliminating the bacteria through an antibiotic regimen is the primary treatment course.
 If consumption of certain medications is the cause, then reducing or stopping the use of said medications is the main course of treatment, given that doing so can be done safely.
-Once the underlying cause is treated, attention will turn toward healing the ulcer, which involves lifestyle and diet changes as well as an antacid regimen to reduce stomach acid production.
+Once the underlying cause is treated, attention will turn toward healing the ulcer, which involves lifestyle and diet changes and an antacid regimen to reduce stomach acid production.

 Remember: prevention is key 🔑.
 Paying attention to your body, maintaining a well-balanced diet 🍽 and an active lifestyle are significant factors in reducing your risk of developing peptic ulcers.